 - Backup and restore procedures are in place and tested on a regular basis.
 This means that when data needs to be restored, we're prepared to get you up and running with well-trained support staff and fully tested procedures.

-In addition to assurance of resiliency through governance, oversight, and testing, Atlassian emphasizes on continual improvement throughout the DR Program:
+In addition to assurance of resiliency through governance, oversight, and testing, Atlassian emphasizes on continual improvement throughout the DR Program.
+For more information on our disaster recovery testing and our business continuity program, see our Customer Data Management page.

 We publish our service availability status in real-time to ensure you can access your data when you want.